Stupidest question mark in history

 = = = = =

 Another single-year exception.
 1928 was the ONLY model year when you COULDN'T get a clashless transmission.
-In the first decade many cars used planetary systems and CVT pulleys and even the astonishing 1905 Sturtevant full automatic.
+In the first decade many cars used planetary systems and CVT pulleys.
+The Great Smith

 After 1905 most cars moved to three-speed unsync'd crashboxes.
 Only the Ford T remained clashless through 1927, when the A finally fell in line with bad fashion.
 In 1929 Caddy got fully sync'd, then in '30 many makers answered with freewheeling.
 By '35 everyone was sync'd again.
 So 1928 was the one-year gap between the T and the Caddy.